godfreybwaira/shani-ob/README.md

 **Explanation:**

 When a link is clicked, establish server-sent-event connection to `[yourhost]/users/0/data`.
-The default scheme used here is the current scheme used by web browser (either http or https)
+The default scheme used here is the current scheme used by web browser (either HTTP or HTTPS)

 ### 1.9 `shani-watch`

 **Description:**

 `shani-watch` attribute is used to watch for events fired by another HTML element then perform required action.
 One element fire event, another element react to that event.
 You can watch one or more elements separated by comma.

 **Syntax:**